pradyunsg/furo/docs/reference/colors.md

 # Colors

-TODO: provides a reference to how to customize the colors for various things.
+TODO: provides a reference to how to customise the colors for various things.